mrcrilly/ansible-apache-maven/README.md

 Role Name
 =========

-Installs the latest Apache Marven binary.
+Installs the latest Apache Maven binary.
 Requires Java, but installs it via geerlingguy.java (which is a role dependency)

 Requirements
 ------------